petter-holmberg/cpp-ref/classes.md

 #### operator=

+The assignment operator should make one object representationally equal to the other without modifying the other.
+[Stepanov09](#Stepanov09) §1.5

 When implementing the assignment operator, make it non-virtual and with a specific signature, returning a reference to `*this`: [Meyers05](#Meyers05) §10, [Sutter05](#Sutter05) §55
 - Classic version: `T& operator=(const T&);`
 - Optimizer-friendly: `T& operator=(T);`